alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ## Compose first, run later

 Suppose `ParseOrder` returns an order with `ProductId`, `Quantity`, and `TaxRate`.
 We want to read an order, fetch its current price, calculate the total, render a report, and write it to disk.
-Writing a file has no meaningful result beyond successful completion, so the wrapper returns an `IO<Unit>`:
+Writing a file has no meaningful result beyond successful completion, so the wrapper returns `IO<Unit>`:

 ```csharp
 public readonly record struct Unit